-The Heila EDGE® is a modular energy platform that makes it easy to connect solar arrays, batteries and other distributed energy resources.
+The Heila EDGE® is a modular energy platform that makes it easy to connect and optimize solar arrays, batteries and other distributed energy resources.
 The platform leverages emergent intelligence to coordinate power assets and build self-managing microgrids and fleets from the ground up.

-The U.S. electricity system is struggling to adapt to the physical and political stresses of climate change and demands for greater efficiency, resiliency and community independence and control.
-The Heila Platform makes it possible for communities to literally grow lower cost, lower carbon microgrid solutions from the ground up.
+The U.S. electricity system is struggling to adapt to the stresses of climate change and the increasing diversity and scale of distributed energy resources.
+The Heila EDGE® Platform makes it possible for communities to develop the grid of the future – one that is lower cost, more sustainable, reliable and resilient.

-In seconds, he knew that power was out.
-But, just minutes later, at the flick of a software switch, the engineer and an intern “islanded” the winery from the grid.
+Minutes later, at the flick of a software switch, the engineer and an intern “islanded” the winery from the grid.
 And it ran independently until the central utility restored power days later.